StuPro-TOSCAna/TOSCAna/server/src/main/resources/kubernetes/kubernetes-transformation-readme.md

 #### Login to the Docker Registry

-The Push utility requires you to be logged into the registry you want to push to using the `docker login` command like this:
+The push utility requires you to be logged into the registry you want to push to using the `docker login` command like this:

 ***For DockerHub***:
 ```bash